 are properly reloaded or restarted, depending on the configuration option.

-Current limitations: changes with
+Current limitation: changes with

 ALTER SYSTEM are not detected, meaning

-that the cluster state is not enforced; proper restart order is not implemented
+that the cluster state is not enforced.

 The operator can be installed through a Kubernetes manifest via